 There is one other thing to consider: going vegetarian.
-Before you balk at the idea, consider that vegetarians have more attractive body odor.
+Before you balk at the idea, consider that

 Meat sweats are usually nothing to worry about.
 Talk to your doctor if you’re experiencing other symptoms along with sweating.
 They could be caused by another underlying condition, such as irritable bowel syndrome.